Toward testing gravity with LSST using $E_G$: and nonlinear scales

 The validity of Eq.~\ref{chisqreq} as a linear-scale-cuts criterion relies on the nonlinear behaviour being actually described by GR -- or at minimum, the true nonlinear behaviour becoming important at the same scales as in GR.
 To investigate whether allowing for nonlinear modelling in other theories of gravity alters the results of the previous subsection, we repeat the application of the criterion given in Eq.~\ref{chisqreq} using modelling of $\vec{D}_{\rm lin}$ and $\vec{D}_{\rm nonlin}$ in two different alternative theories of gravity (introduced in Section \ref{subsec:mg} above): \begin{itemize} \item{Hu-Sawicki $f(R)$ gravity: $f_{R0}=10^{-4}$, $n=1$.} \item{nDGP gravity: $\Omega_{\rm rc}=0.25$. } \end{itemize} We select parameter values for Hu-Sawicki $f(R)$ and nDGP gravity which are significantly discrepant from GR (in the sense that the matter power spectrum under these theories and at these parameter values deviates from GR significantly) in order to amplify any possible impact.
 We will take a range of values for these parameters in the next Section.

-We find that for both Hu-Sawicki $f(R)$ and nDGP, applying Eq.~\ref{chisqreq} results in retaining precisely the same points from the $\Upsilon_{gm}$, $\Upsilon_{gg}$ and $E_G$ data vectors (for both Year 1 and Year 10 LSST sources) as in the GR case in the previous subsection.
+We find that when we apply Eq.~\ref{chisqreq} in both Hu-Sawicki $f(R)$ and nDGP, we retain precisely the same data points as we do in the GR case in the previous subsection.
+This holds across the $\Upsilon_{gm}$, $\Upsilon_{gg}$ and $E_G$ data vectors, as well as for both Year 1 and Year 10 LSST sources.
 Although these are only two examples of alternative gravity theories, we can cautiously state that the conclusions of Section \ref{subsec:linb_GR} -- that $E_G$ offers a possible probe of gravity that is less sensitive to nonlinear effects than its constituent probes -- appear to be robust to differences in the underlying true theory of gravity.
 We do, however, note that this test has not checked the impact of a theory where there is a scale-dependent difference between the lensing and Newtonian potentials.